justinegeffen/showcase/demo/docs/014_automation_on_the_seqera_platform.md

 /// details | Advanced
         type: info

-For an example of how to use the API to launch a pipeline, we can make the following request using cURL:
+For an example of how to use the API to launch a pipeline, you can make the following request using cURL:

     curl -X POST "https://api.cloud.seqera.io/workflow/launch?workspaceId=38659136604200" \